 Solve challenges in AI billing adoption

 - Exception handling: Keep humans in the loop for edge cases.
-No AI is perfect.
+No AI handles every scenario perfectly, and your finance team needs clear escalation paths for non-standard situations.
+The goal is reducing volume of manual work, not eliminating human judgment entirely.

 - Model transparency: Avoid black-box systems.
-You need to understand why an invoice was generated for a specific amount.
+You need to understand why an invoice was generated for a specific amount — and so do your auditors.
+Look for platforms that provide clear audit trails connecting every billing decision back to specific contract terms and data inputs.

 Security and compliance requirements for AI billing